asnodirkeai/VKSuff/README.md

 # VKSuff
-My experiences with the VЛ API
+My experiences with the VK API